-We actually preferred the ride and handling of the four-wheel-drive models, even on dry pavement.
-On wet pavement, the 4WD models don't spin their front tires the way the front-drive models do when accelerating from a stop.
-In the snow, they benefit from an all-wheel drive system that directs power to the rear wheels as road conditions change.
-A switch allows the drive r to lock in a 50/50 torque split when creeping through drifting snow.
-Though not intended to be a highly capable off-road vehicle, the Tucson can certainly manage rocky, dirt two-tracks and other light off-highway duties.
+That said, we actually preferred the ride and handling of the four-wheel-drive Tucson models, even on dry pavement.
+On wet pavement, 4WD Tucsons don't spin their front tires the way the front-drive models do when accelerating from a stop.
+In snow, they benefit from an all-wheel-drive system that directs power to the rear wheels as road conditions change.
+A switch allows the driver to lock in a 50/50 torque split when creeping through drifting snow.
+Though not intended to be a highly capable off-road vehicle, the Tucson can certainly manage rocky dirt two-tracks and other light off-highway duties.

 The Tucson has clean lines with a relatively big grille up front and headlamps that blend in well with the hood line and edges of the fenders.
 The front bumper is a large one-piece molding that begins just below the grille, houses three large air openings and two fog lights (on models that have them) and then forms a spoiler at the bottom.
 Yet in profile this impressive piece of plastic barely protrudes in front of the grille opening.
 At the back, the outer edges of the rear bumper reaches up to the tail lights; this bumper sticks out a few inches, adding protection.

 All models come with 16-inch alloy wheels; although the wheels on SE and Limited are more intricately styled.
-A roof rack and tinted windows are also standard on all models.
+Roof rack side rails and tinted windows are also standard on all models.

 Big storage pockets in each of the four doors contain an indent for a large cup, plus room for several maps or whatever.
 In addition there are a couple of cupholders in the center console.
 It's also nice to see a proper parking brake lever in the center instead of a pedal-operated parking brake.
 There are no fewer than three 12-volt power outlets; apart from the usual one at the front there is one in the rear cargo area and one at the back of the center console for use by the rear seat passengers.
 The rear armrest also includes a cupholder that can accommodate a juice box.